Suleyman Rahimov: Early years

-Suleyman Rahimov was born in Eyin in the Elisabethpol Governorate of the Russian Empire, which is now in Gubadly District of Azerbaijan on 4 April 1900.
+Suleyman Rahimov was born in Əyin in the Elizavetpol Governorate of the Russian Empire, which is now in Qubadli District of Azerbaijan on 4 April 1900.
 According to his memoir Road of life (Həyat yolu), Rahimov was born in a farmer family.
 He was raised by his father's uncle, Allahverdi.
 He received education in Allahverdi's Mullah house, but was sent to a Russian school in Gubadly on 1912.
 When he was 16, Armenian forces occupied Rahimov's birthplace and his family became a refugee.
-They settled in Gubadly, Kaziyan, Saryl, Aghaly and other nearby settlements.
+They settled in Qubadli, Qəzyan, Sarıl, Ağalı and other nearby settlements.
 During this time, he lost his mother and two sisters.
-On 1921 Rahimov went to Khanlig (now de facto called Ishkhanadzor) and worked there as a teacher in a newly opened school.
-After receiving pedagogical classes in Shusha he worked as a teacher in multiple schools across Zangezursky Uyezd.
-On 1928 Rahimov and his friend Ali Valiyev went to Baku and studied at the History faculty of Azerbaijan State University for three years.
+In 1921, Rahimov went to Xanlıq (now de facto called Ishkhanadzor) and worked there as a teacher in a newly opened school.
+After receiving pedagogical classes in Shusha he worked as a teacher in multiple schools across Zangezur uezd.
+In 1928 Rahimov and his friend Ali Valiyev went to Baku and studied at the History faculty of Azerbaijan State University for three years.
 He then gave literacy lessons to old workers in Black City.

 Writing career

-As nearly every survivor of the Great Purge, Rahimov expressed communist ideas on his works.
-Suleyman Rahimov started his writing career on 1931, with Shamo (Şamo), which he kept working on until 1978 and released 5 volumes.
-The series cover numerous events, characters through artistic imagery.
+Like nearly every survivor of the Great Purge, Rahimov expressed communist ideas in his works.
+Suleyman Rahimov started his writing career in 1931, with Shamo (Şamo), which he kept working on until 1978 and released 5 volumes.
+The series covers numerous events, characters through artistic imagery.
 There is no such series in the Azerbaijani literature.
 Shamo has a complex artistic environment.
 Artistic genius has a spontaneous importance in the novel, largely dependent on the forms of reality that take place directly in the writer's imagination.
 That is why, in the novel, the artistic principles of socialist realism are essentially intertwined with the writer's imagination.
 The characteristics and lifestyle of the Shehli village described in Shamo was patriarchal.
 Rahimov expressed the issues that other Azerbaijani writers of that time, such as Najaf bey Vazirov, Abdurrahim bey Hagverdiyev, Nariman Narimanov and Jalil Mammadguluzadeh did.

-During World War Rahimov joined a Soviet unit and moved to Tabriz, Iranian Azerbaijan.
-During this time he wrote under the pen-name of "Sangarli" (Səngərli, lit. with trench).
-Rahimov wrote a novelette called Death of grandmother (Nənənin ölümü), describing life of children in Tabriz.
+During World War II Rahimov joined a Soviet unit and moved to Tabriz, Iranian Azerbaijan.
+During this time, he wrote under the pen-name of "Sangarli" (Səngərli, lit. with trench).
+Rahimov wrote a novelette called Death of grandmother (Nənənin ölümü), describing the life of children in Tabriz.
 Suleyman Rahimov became the chairman of the Union of Azerbaijani Writers multiple times (1939–1940, 1944–1946 and 1954–1958).